rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 -   In 2012, 8,200 devices from our IAD1 facility to DFW1 and IAD3.
 -   In 2015, 11,200 devices from our LON1 and LON3/DH4 facilities to LON5.

-You can rest assured that we are is investing significant resources to ensure a smooth migration for all customers.
+You can rest assured that we are investing significant resources to ensure a smooth migration for all customers.

 #### Why is Rackspace closing DFW1?

 DFW1 has been operational for 12 years and is Rackspace’s oldest running data center.
 Rackspace has made the decision to consolidate all DFW1 and DFW3 customers into its newest data center in the Dallas area, DFW3.

 #### Will service be interrupted?

 Yes.
 Rackspace will schedule an eight-hour maintenance window starting at 23:00 on a Friday or Saturday and closing at 07:00 the following morning.
 The goal is to return customers to service as quickly as possible within that window.
 To minimize the amount of downtime for customers, Rackspace has designed the migration plan to occur in small, manageable blocks in order to minimize the amount of downtime for customers.
 Our project plan also reduces the amount of unplanned downtime by including additional resources and multiple contingency plans.